salrashid123/gcp_tokendistributor/README.md

 You can find more information about how to build the TokenClient and TokenServer in the appendix.

+#### VM Fingerprint verification

-Note the `fingerprint` value is a hash of the entire VM's state and configuration.
+The `fingerprint` value is a hash of the entire VM's state and configuration.
 Any change (stop/restart, metadata update, etc) will change its value.
+You can use this VM fingerprint to ensure that when the tokenclient makes a request, the VM is in the same state it was originally provisioned against

 ```bash
 $ gcloud compute instances describe 4616733414634708048 --zone us-central1-a --project tc-e381ee09 --format="value(fingerprint)"